 Trade data due out on Friday could provide the next clue that could help investors regain confidence as they gauge whether the slowdown is bottoming out.

-Markets took some hope from an announcement by U.S. President Donald Trump on Thursday that Washington and Beijing could announce a trade deal within four weeks while Chinese President Xi Jinping was reported as saying progress was being made.
+Markets took some hope from an announcement by U.S. President Donald Trump on Thursday that Washington and Beijing could declare a trade deal within four weeks, while Chinese President Xi Jinping was reported as saying progress was being made.
 But Trump also warned Beijing it would be difficult to allow trade to continue without a pact.

-After British Prime Minister Theresa May’s request to the European Council to delay Brexit until up to June 30, focus now shifts to a meeting next week where EU leaders will discuss a proposal to offer Britain a flexible extension of up to a year.
+After British Prime Minister Theresa May’s request to the European Council to delay Brexit until up to June 30, the focus now shifts to a summit on Wednesday of the EU’s 27 other leaders to discuss a proposal to offer Britain a flexible extension of up to a year.

-After the British parliament failed to approve a withdrawal agreement, May started talks this week with Labour leader Jeremy Corbyn in the hope of breaking the Brexit deadlock, but markets are not getting too excited about it.
+With the British parliament have failed three times to approve May’s withdrawal agreement with the EU, she started talks with Labour leader Jeremy Corbyn in the hope of breaking the Brexit deadlock.
+With Britain’s departure now set for April 12, May’s government is running out of time.

-While one-month risk reversals for the pound, a gauge of demand for the British currency in the derivatives market, have rebounded from a 2-1/2 year low hit last month, they still remained far below levels seen earlier this year, indicating overall sentiment remained bearish.
+Yet markets are not getting too excited about things just now.
+While one-month risk reversals for the pound, a gauge of demand for the British currency in the derivatives market, have rebounded from a 2-1/2 year low hit last month, they still remain far below levels seen earlier this year, indicating overall sentiment remains bearish.

 Implied volatility measures also indicated caution with one-month gauges for the pound remaining elevated despite a dip this week compared to the euro and the Japanese yen.